ljacobsson/evb-cli/README.md

 *Command*: `evb local --arn <rule-arn>`
 *Use cases*:
 * You want to test the behaviour of an already deployed rule where you don't know the stack's name or where it doesn't belong to a stack.

+## Forward events to sam-local
+All `evb local` commands support a `--sam-local` flag.
+When used, events will be passed on to sam-local for more advanced debugging